 A comprehensive range of access lift solutions

-Our access lifts can be installed in new and existing buildings, complementing and blending into any environment, indoor or outdoors.
-Whether you’re looking for a disabled lift in a public building, a wheelchair lift in a school or care home, or even a bespoke platform lift, we have the solution for you.
+Our access lifts can be installed in both new and existing buildings, seamlessly blending into any environment, whether indoors or outdoors.
+Whether you need a disabled lift for a public building, a wheelchair lift for a school or care home, or a custom platform lift, we have the perfect solution for you.

-Our wheelchair platform lifts help building designers and owners to meet the requirements of Part M and BS 8300, as well as helping to meet Equality Act (formerly the DDA) obligations.
-Whether it’s working with an architect to deliver the perfect outdoor or indoor lifts for disabled; with a builder to install a disabled access lift to a tight project deadline; or with clients to advise on the best disabled lift dimensions for their building, we support each and every one of our customers.
+Our wheelchair platform lifts assist building designers and owners in complying with Part M and BS 8300, as well as helping to fulfill Equality Act (formerly the DDA) obligations.
+We collaberate with archtects to ensure the ideal lifts for disabled access, work with builders to meet tight project deadlines for installing a disabled access lift, and advise clients on the best disabled lift dimensions for their specific building.

-With over 150 years of lift expertise, you can rely on us to deliver a high quality product and the service you expect.
+With over 150 years of expertise in the lift industry, you can trust us to deliver high-quality products and the exceptional service you expect.

 Our commercial platform lift ranges